Black Death in England: Economic, social and political effects

 Among the most immediate consequences of the Black Death in England was a shortage of farm labour, and a corresponding rise in wages.
 The medieval world-view was unable to interpret these changes in terms of socio-economic development, and it became common to blame degrading morals instead.
 The landowning classes saw the rise in wage levels as a sign of social upheaval and insubordination, and reacted with coercion.
 In 1349, King Edward III passed the Ordinance of Labourers, fixing wages at pre-plague levels.
 The ordinance was reinforced by Parliament's passing of the Statute of Labourers in 1351.
 The labour laws were enforced with ruthless determination over the following decades.

 These legislative measures proved largely inefficient at regulating the market, but the government's repressive measures to enforce them caused public resentment.
 These conditions were contributing factors to the Peasants' Revolt in 1381.
 The revolt started in Kent and Essex in late May, and once the rebels reached London they burnt down John of Gaunt's Savoy Palace, and killed both the Chancellor and the Treasurer.
 They then demanded the complete abolition of serfdom, and were not pacified until the young King Richard II personally intervened.
 The rebellion was eventually suppressed, but the social changes it promoted were already irreversible.
 By around 1400 serfdom was virtually extinct in England, replaced by the form of tenure called copyhold.

-It is conspicuous how well the English government handled the crisis of the mid-fourteenth century, without descending into chaos and total collapse in the manner of the Valois government of France.
+It is conspicuous how well the English government handled the crisis of the mid-14th century, without descending into chaos and total collapse in the manner of the Valois government of France.
 To a large extent this was the accomplishment of administrators such as Treasurer William de Shareshull and Chief Justice William Edington, whose highly competent leadership guided the governance of the nation through the crisis.
 The plague's greatest effect on the government was probably in the field of war, where no major campaigns were launched in France until 1355.

 Another notable consequence of the Black Death was the raising of the real wage of England (due to the shortage of labour as a result of the reduction in population), a trait shared across Western Europe, which in general led to a real wage in 1450 that was unmatched in most countries until the 19th or 20th century.
 The higher wages for workers combined with sinking prices on grain products led to a problematic economic situation for the gentry.
 As a result, they started to show an increased interest for offices like justice of the peace, sheriff and member of parliament.
 The gentry took advantage of their new positions and a more systematic corruption than before spread.
 A result of this was that the gentry as a group became highly disliked by commoners.